-Benefits:- High in fiber, so another good food for dieters and weight watchers; bananas are also helpful for depression and anxiety due to their high B Vitamin content, which are nutrients great for the central nervous system.
-They are also a source of potassium, iron, magnesium and manganese.
+Benefits:- High in fiber, so another good food for dieters and weight watchers.
+Bananas are also helpful for depression and anxiety, due to their high B Vitamin content (which are nutrients great for the central nervous system).
+Along with all that, they are also a source of potassium, iron, magnesium and manganese.

 Bananas are also heart friendly, help lower blood sugar (especially the unripe ones), help with anemia, are anti aging due to their high levels of antioxidants, and are gut friendly as their pectin and resistant starch act as a prebiotic, thus soothing IBS symptoms.